flatcar/scripts/ci-automation/README.md

 Testing relies on the SDK container and will use tools / test suites from the SDK.
 The low-level vendor / image specific script (layer 2. in the list above) runs inside the SDK.
-Testing will use the vendor image published by `vms.sh` from buildcache, and the torcx manifest published by `packages.sh`.
+Testing will use the vendor image published by `vms.sh` from buildcache.

 Additionally, a script library is provided (at `ci-automation/tapfile_helper_lib.sh`) to help handling `.tap` test result files produced by test runs.
 Library functions may be used to merge the result of multiple test runs (e.g. for multiple image types / vendors) into a single test result report.